 1. We identify the key aims and priorities of all stakeholders.

-2. We research on desired and current user demographic which forms a key consideration for any build strategy.
+2. We conduct research on the desired and current user demographic which forms a key consideration for any build strategy.

 3. We then focus on analysing stats to decipher what the data is saying.
 How is the site performing?
 How do users engage with content on the site?
 What content is under-performing or over-indexing?
 Which channels do users interact with and how do they move between these channels?

-4. We collaborate with our with our clients directly to produce a prototype of the site, considering how best to display vital content for maximum engagement.
+4. We collaborate with our clients directly to produce a prototype of the site, considering how best to display vital content for maximum engagement.

 5. Last but not least, we address commercial drivers and include key stakeholder components.